tomyedwab/www/blog/src/posts/cursor-review.md

 __TITLE__ How I write code using Cursor: A review __SUBTITLE__ Written October 14, 2024
+__DESCRIPTION__ A personal review of Cursor, an LLM-powered coding tool.

 In forums relating to AI and AI coding in particular, I see a common inquiry from experienced software developers: *Is anyone getting value out of tools like